 Real estate agent commissions (~5% to 6% of sale price)

 Working with a real estate agent means they handle the selling legwork for you, such as arranging tours, scheduling paperwork, updating your listing, and arranging things like photography of the home.
 This saves you time, but these services aren’t free.
 On average, Bankrate estimates sellers pay 5% to 6% of the sale price as commission fees.
 For a $300,000 home, that means you’d pay $15,000 to $18,000.

 This commission is split between your agent and the buyer’s agent.
-If you’re selling to Opendoor, our service charge currently hovers around 5%, which is similar to the 5-6% real estate commission that covers both the listing agent’s commission and the buyer’s agent’s commission in a traditional sale.
+If you’re selling to Opendoor, our service charge is currently 5%, which is similar to the 5-6% real estate commission that covers both the listing agent’s commission and the buyer’s agent’s commission in a traditional sale.
 Learn more about our pricing and how it compares to a traditional sale.